+Many people want to know how to lose weight without working out.
+Is it really possible?
 It’s true that if you cut back on enough calories, you’ll lose weight without even breaking a sweat.
 But a strict diet can be extremely hard to maintain, meaning you’re much more likely to fall off that weight-loss wagon.
 To actually keep the weight off, exercise is essential.
 Here are a few reasons why:

 - You burn more calories – It’s pretty obvious, but by exercising alongside your reduced-calorie diet, you burn more calories.
 You could drop your calories even more to compensate for a lack of exercise, but this significantly increases your chances of binge eating.
 It can also leave you feeling tired and unmotivated, which is the last thing you want when you’re trying to change your lifestyle.
 The easiest way to stick to a diet is to drop your calories by a manageable amount and combine that with some moderate exercise.